SystemsApproach/5G/arch.rst

-First, each Base Station trusts that it is connected to the Mobile Core by a secure private network, over which it establishes the tunnels introduced in :numref:`Figure %s <fig-tunnels>` over that
-network: a GTP/UDP/IP tunnel to the Core's User Plane (Core-UP) and a SCTP/IP tunnel to the Core's Control Plane (Core-CP).
+First, each Base Station trusts that it is connected to the Mobile Core by a secure private network, over which it establishes the tunnels introduced in :numref:`Figure %s <fig-tunnels>`: a GTP/UDP/IP tunnel to the Core's User Plane (Core-UP) and a SCTP/IP tunnel to the Core's Control Plane (Core-CP).
 Second, each UE has an operator-provided SIM card, which uniquely identifies the subscriber (i.e., phone number) and establishes the radio parameters (e.g., frequency band) need to communicate with that operator's Base Stations.
-The SIM card also includes a secret key used to authenticate the UE.
+The SIM card also includes a secret key that the UE uses to authenticate itself.

 .. _fig-secure:
 .. figure:: figures/Slide34.png